mikedzikowski/openshift-multi-daemonset-example/README.md

 ```
 > Output should be empty before proceeding.

-> **Note:** If your cluster does not require a proxy, remove the `apd`, `aph`,
+> If your cluster does not require a proxy, remove the `apd`, `aph`, and `app`
-> and `app` fields from both FalconNodeSensor CRs.
-If OpenShift cluster-wide
+> fields from both FalconNodeSensor CRs.
+If OpenShift cluster-wide proxy is
-> proxy is configured via OLM, the operator will pick it up automatically.
+> configured via OLM, the operator will pick it up automatically.

 ---